AlvaroAlonsoFlor/shift_generator/log.md

 * Weekend filter:
   - Started to test with pry and pry-byebug.
   - I decided to put weeks Monday to Sunday instead of Sunday to Saturday since it will simplify the code.
-  - Weekend filter is now fully functional
+  - Weekend filter testing in progress